FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution_betav1.md

 ## Workflow

-> Watching the corresponding video is highly recommended for this part: *link* (not available yet)
+> Watching the corresponding video is highly recommended for this part: [https://youtu.be/YYcnobAmRFk](https://youtu.be/YYcnobAmRFk)
+> <iframe width="560" height="315" src="https://www.youtube.com/embed/YYcnobAmRFk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Now that we are completely setup, the formula is very simple: